hoodiehq-archive/documentation/tutorials/timetracker.md

 layout: layout-tutorials
 ---

-# Code your first hoodie app
+# Code a simple time tracker

 This is one of a soon to come **series of recepies** and will cover, how to start to code your first application from scratch and use the **hoodie.store**.